ONLYOFFICE/api.onlyoffice.com.2.0/site/pages/Docs/Plugin and Macros/Macros/Samples/index.md

 ## Find company logos

-In this example we are finding company logos in a spreadsheet.
+In this example we are finding company logos in a spreadsheet using API Ninjas' Logo API.

 [More](Find%20company%20logos/index.md)